AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-cdc-2024.md

 | Dec 07 – Dec 08, 2024 | Final Race                 |
 | Dec 09, 2024          | Results Declared           |

--	**Registration:** Teams register for the sim racing league.
+-	**Registration:** Interested teams will register for the sim racing league.
 -	**Online Orientation 1:** Organizers will explain the competition rules and guidelines, and demonstrate how to use the simulation framework.
 -	**Online Orientation 2:** Organizers will check progress of the participating teams and help with any technical difficulties.
 -	**Qualification Round:** Teams will demonstrate successful completion of 10 laps around the practice track provided ahead of time.
--	**Competition Track Released:** We will release the actual "competition track", which will be used for the final race.
-This track may be then replicated in the physical race as well.
+-	**Competition Track Released:** Organizers will release the actual "competition track", which will be used for the final race.
+This track may be replicated in the physical race as well.
--	**Final Race:** We will collect Docker containers from teams, with their algorithms and connect them to the AutoDRIVE Simulator container.
+-	**Final Race:** Organizers will collect containerized algorithms from each team and connect them with the containerized simulator.
 Performance metrics of each team will be recorded.
 -	**Results Declared:** Standings of all the teams will be released.

 ## Resources